JeneLitsch/Litan/doc/stdlib/io/read_bool.md

 Reads a single boolean from stdin.
 0 and false evaluate to false.
 1 and true evaluate to true.
-Null is returned if an error occurs.
+Null is returned if an error occurs or the stream reaches EOF.

 ---